MILA

 If ever there was a diamond in the rough, we feel Mila fits that description to a T. A teenager upon arrival (est. 7 months old), Mila was not blessed with an ideal beginning to life.
 She and her friend, Amara, were underweight when they arrived and both were terrified.
 A hearty meal and a heated sleeping area were enough to begin softening the fear and uncertainty.
 Now that all routine medical care has been provided – vaccines, treatment of parasites and spaying – we are beginning to see the sparkle of that diamond in the rough emerge.

 Mila has shown us she has a lot of raw talent and she is eager to learn new things.
 She is a quick study when it comes to responding to simple requests such as sit, off, down.
-Overall, Mila is a typical high energy teen pup certain she knows all there is to know!
+Overall, Mila is a typical high energy gal certain she knows all there is to know!

 Fall Update 2025: There have been some pretty significant changes in Mila’s life lately.
 She now has her enclosure all to herself.
 We unfortunately had to separate the girls due to some less than friendly interactions between Mila and her mom Amara.
 We were worried that the 2 of them would be lonely without each other.
 However, they seem to be adjusting well and enjoying some of the perks that come with solo living.
 Both are now able to enjoy treats, cuddles and walks, without having to share.
 After all, these girls are in fact divas, and lavish being the center of attention.
 Mila continues to excel with her excellent manners.
 This Alberta Einstein is especially keen and quick to learn.
 Not only is she smart, but her desire to please her people is immense.
 It is her love for people and a little bit of brain power that makes her an A+ K-9.
 She no longer jumps on people to greet them, but instead politely sits and waits for her reward.
 Which of course is attention from her human friends.
 Yes, she works for pets!